 If you decide to travel to Medellin for a weekend and want to experience its vibrant nightlife, the Zone Rosa area located in the El Poblado neighbourhood is a place where you can meet other international tourists.

 Let’s say you want a more local experience during your visit, you can head to neighbourhoods such as Laureles or even head over to Sabaneta which is located outside the city of Medellin but still reachable by the way of the Metro system.

 You may find that you’ll need to learn a few Spanish words before arriving, especially if you are looking for a more local experience in the city.
 Saying that, don’t let a lack of Spanish language skills deter you from visiting the city of eternal spring - many tourists arrive in Medellin with little to no Spanish and get by just fine.

-Not only is the warm weather and culture a great reason to visit Medellin but the amount of tourist attraction and friendly atmosphere make it a happy place to be for anyone looking to get away from their usual surroundings.
+Not only are the warm weather and culture great reasons to visit Medellin, but it also has a large variety of tourist attractions.
+One of the best places to live in Colombia, Medellin has a warm and friendly atmosphere that makes it a great city to be for anyone wanting a break from their usual surroundings.